equinix-labs/metal-iot/README.md

 * A `grafana.example.com` - IP
 * A `metabase.example.com` - IP
 * A `emitter.example.com` - IP

-> You can register for a domain at [Google Domains](https://domains.google) or [Namecheap.com](https://namecheap.com) for a few dollars.
-You can also configure your domain there, after purchase.

 Some commands will be run from your laptop, so make sure you install Kubectl